runozo/go-image-to-ascii/README.md

 ## Usage

-The source image will be streched to fit the actual size in characters of the terminal.
+The source image will be stretched to fit the actual size in characters of the terminal.

 ```./go-image-to-ascii -image image.webp```